 McDonald’s has lots of sauces and dressings to choose from, which can be tempting.
 But let us tell you- there is nothing healthy or ketogenic about any of them!

-Most dressings and sauces use refined sugar and flour as a base.
+Most dressings and sauces use refined sugar and sometimes even flour as a base.
 They also contribute to empty calories, which tend to add up quickly and can be the reason why you keep getting kicked out of ketosis.

 While they have a few options that seem OK on the ketogenic diet, like mayonnaise and vinegar salad dressing, keep in mind that these are store-bought brands that use vegetable oils and refined sugar in its ingredients.
 You can use vinegar and mayonnaise on the ketogenic diet, but make sure to make your own versions of them at home.